tarof429/stuckathome/rhcsa/README.md

 The use of `-` option means "at least this permission level is set, and any higher permissions.

-The use of `/` mans "any of the permissions listed are set.
+The use of `/` means "any of the permissions listed are set.

 Special permissions are configured using a fourth bit (leftmost):